sci-42ver/SDF_exercise_solution/chapter_5/5_7_pratt_operator_precedence_parser/README.md

 - > The is facility is more declarative than imperative in flavor, even though it is a program.
   ~~"declarative" is due to it outputs one data structure "LIST ...".~~ See https://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/
-  - > This is already an improvement over a recursive descent parser because our grammar is now more declarative instead of being spread out over a few imperative functions, and we can see the actual grammar *all in one place*.
+  - > This is already an improvement over a recursive descent parser because our grammar is now more declarative instead of being spread out over *a few imperative functions*, and we can see the actual grammar *all in one place*.
     Because of OOP, all programs are on token instead of [long procedures](https://en.wikipedia.org/wiki/Recursive_descent_parser) where `block` etc are like what is done in Precedence climbing.
+    - same as what [this old wikipedia entry](https://en.wikipedia.org/w/index.php?title=Pratt_parser&oldid=907196572) (referred to in https://www.oilshell.org/blog/2016/11/01.html#python-code) says
+      > a Pratt parser is an improved recursive descent parser that associates semantics with tokens *instead of grammar rules*.
 ### miscs
 - > We present a subset of the definitions of tokens of the language L; all of them are defined in L, although in practice one would begin with a host language H (say the target language, here LISP) and write as many definitions in H as are sufficient to define the reast in L.
   Here we should group as "(...); (..., ...)". see [1](https://www.grammarly.com/blog/punctuation-capitalization/semicolon/#3) and https://www.grammarly.com/blog/punctuation-capitalization/comma-splice/.